HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional-configure-ingress.md

             port:
               name: haproxy
 ```

-# Configure Gateway API For DX Deployment
+### **Gateway API Implementation For DX Deployment**

 This how-do guide provides a comprehensive guide for configuring optional Ingress in a Kubernetes environment using Helm and the Gateway API.
 It includes prerequisites, installation steps, and configuration details necessary for setting up the Gateway API.

-## Prerequisites
+#### Prerequisites
 - Ensure that there are no existing Ingress controllers and Ingress resources in your cluster.
 - Verify that HAProxy is not utilizing the External IP.
 In the DX values file, set the following parameters:
 ```yml